tonylindeberg/pyscsp/README.md

 code in
 [affscsp.py](https://github.com/tonylindeberg/pyscsp/blob/main/pyscsp/affscsp.py).

-## torchscsp: Subset of functionalities for use in PyTorch:
+## torchscsp : Subset of functionalities for use in PyTorch:

 This module comprises: